syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Events.md

 ---
 layout: post
-title: Events and Interactivity in Xamarin NumericUpDown control | Syncfusion<sup>®</sup>
+title: Events and Interactivity in Xamarin NumericUpDown control | Syncfusion®
-description: Learn here all about Events and Interactivity support in Syncfusion<sup>®</sup> Xamarin NumericUpDown (SfNumericUpDown) control and more.
+description: Learn here all about Events and Interactivity support in Syncfusion® Xamarin NumericUpDown (SfNumericUpDown) control and more.
 platform: Xamarin
 control: NumericUpDown
 documentation: ug